ktmeaton/ncov-recombinant/docs/notes/Notes_v0.5.0.md

 - [Issue #95](https://github.com/ktmeaton/ncov-recombinant/issues/95): Generalize `sc2rf_recombinants` to take any number of ansi and csv input files.
 This allows greater flexibility in command-line arguments to `sc2rf` and are not locked into the hardocded `primary` and `secondary` parameter sets.
 - [Issue #96](https://github.com/ktmeaton/ncov-recombinant/issues/96): Include sub-lineage proportions in the `parents_lineage_confidence`.
 This reduces underestimating the confidence of a parental lineage.
+- [Issue #150](https://github.com/ktmeaton/ncov-recombinant/issues/150): Fix bug where `sc2rf` would write empty output csvfiles if no recombinants were found.

 The optional `lapis` parameter for `sc2rf_recombinants` has been removed.
 Querying [LAPIS](https://lapis.cov-spectrum.org/) for parental lineages is no longer experimental and is now an essential component (cannot be disabled).